 Peppermint oil or tea tree oil

 Thoroughly blend equal parts of cornmeal or ground almonds and shampoo in a bowl.
-Add a few drops of essential oil like peppermint to stimulate the blood or tea tree oil, a natural antiseptic.
+Next, throw in a few drops of an essential oil to help stimulate the blood such as peppermint.
+Tea tree oil, a natural antiseptic, is also a great choice.
 Massage the mixture into your scalp for three minutes with your fingertips.
 Rinse and condition.

 Coffee + Oil